heywoodlh/heywoodlh.io/_posts/2021-12-17-Install-Suckless-Terminal.md

 layout: post
 published: true
 permalink: install-suckless-terminal-nord
-tags: all, st, linux, suckless, terminal, minimal, nord
+tags: [ st, linux, suckless, terminal, minimal, nord ]
 ---

 This post will be a super simple entry for self-documenting how I installed [Suckless Terminal](http://git.suckless.org/st) with Nord .